ProAgileAB/agile-team-development/single_file/agile_full.md

 See [*separate facilitation guide*](https://docs.google.com/document/d/1OcYjd4KYOaSXsU7WZ0Y6GFgwcTCVIsUk2nr3NQ-sl_A/)

-Working agreements
+## Working agreements

 Facilitate making a few team agreements on how to work together.
-Start with some individual reflections and then use “fist of five” to quickly refine some proposals and make consent decision.
+Start with some individual reflections and then use "fist of five" to quickly refine some proposals and make consent decision.
 Document on a flipchart.

 One working agreement that you probably want to explore with your team is how and when to work as individuals and how and when to work as a team.
 Check out the guide on '[*Balancing Team- and Individual work*](https://docs.google.com/document/d/1lpfv3w93vMSAqw_n-1Ih8HtvkXzKYZHL2l3Kz7_qnLU/)' for a good way to do that.

 ## Individual goals